YerkoPalma/singleton-router/README.md

 - `view`: A function that returns an HtmlElement, the function hast two arguments:
   - `params`: The value of the params for that route.
   - `store`: the store object set before by `router.setStore`.
   - `callback`: Optional function that runs after the view is rendered to the DOM.
+Note that if you define a `onRender` function, then you MUST handle yourself this callback.

 ### router.setRoot(path)